 FLUID CONTROL

-For the development of eco-friendly and energy-saving ships, we are engaged in research and development of advanced technologies for computational fluid dynamics (CFD) applications and tank testing, and are developing fundamental ship design tools based on the results of these studies.
-Furthermore, by applying and developing the results of basic research and development, we are developing hull forms, propellers, and energy-saving devices that are more closely aligned with our products and embodying new energy-saving concepts to meet the needs of our customers (ship owners, shipyards, etc.) through collaborative or contracted research projects.
+For the development of eco-friendly and energy-saving ships, this group is engaged in research and development of advanced technologies for computational fluid dynamics (CFD) applications and tank testing and is developing fundamental ship design tools based on the results of these studies.
+Furthermore, by applying the results of basic research, this group is developing hull forms, propellers, and energy-saving devices that are more closely aligned with its products and embodying new energy-saving concepts to meet the needs of its customers (ship owners, shipyards, etc.) through collaborative or contracted research projects.

 Fluid Control Research Group Logo

 The skin-friction drag accounts for about 60 to 80% of the total resistance of the displacement-type vessels.
-Therefore, a high energy saving effect can be expected by reducing it.
-We research the air lubrication method that reduces skin-friction drag by covering the ship bottom with bubble and develop the evaluation method of the skin-friction drag increase due to the hull coating and fouling.
+Therefore, a high energy-saving effect can be expected by reducing it.
+We research the air lubrication method that reduces skin-friction drag by covering the ship bottom with bubbles and develop the evaluation method of the skin-friction drag increase due to the hull coating and fouling.

 Skin-friction drag reduction measurements by air lubrication method